We may earn a commission if you make a purchase through the links on our website.

 Why is Monitoring Your Application Important?

-Outages of any kind can cause significant issues for a business; costs could be incurred in the form of potential lost customers, the mitigation of any issues, lost transaction data, and customer support for the aftermath; the costs can quickly add up from even a single outage, and aren’t always obvious when looking at just the numbers.
-But while outages are obvious, server infrastructure can suffer from more than just blackouts—brownouts, and performance degradations that often go unnoticed by the hosts but are noticed by end users, and can be just as costly in the long run.
+Outages of any kind can cause significant issues for a business, costs could be incurred in the form of potential lost customers, the mitigation of any issues, lost transaction data, and customer support for the aftermath.
+The costs can quickly add up from even a single outage, and aren’t always obvious when looking at just the numbers.
+But while outages are obvious, server infrastructure can suffer from more than just blackouts; brownouts, and performance degradations that often go unnoticed by the hosts but are noticed by end users, and can be just as costly in the long run.

 Maintaining consistent performance on your network is critical to keeping customers.
-Think of it like a restaurant: if customers aren’t able to get a table, or if their meal takes too long to serve, it doesn’t matter how good the food is, as it will be marred by the frustrations caused by the service that was delivered.
+Think of it like a restaurant; if customers aren’t able to get a table, or if their meal takes too long to serve, it doesn’t matter how good the food is, as it will be marred by the frustrations caused by the service that was delivered.
 In this example, while you’re going to get a sale out of this one visit, they’re less likely to come to the restaurant in the future.
 Performance leads to retention.

 These issues are especially true of your application infrastructure since this is typically what your end users are interacting with directly.
 Poor application performance also often goes unnoticed, since it is often monitored as part of the larger network infrastructure, instead of being monitored independently.
 This means that the data being monitored doesn’t always tell the full picture.